 Research has found that different fluids move through the stomach at different rates.
 Hypertonic solutions that are high in sugars (that is greater than about 8% carbohydrates) like fruit juices and soft drinks, are more likely to cause a stitch because they move slowly, meaning more fluid in the gut that could cause swelling and friction.

 These drinks may also contribute to stitch by dehydrating the membrane.
 The body draws fluids into the gut to dilute hypertonic solutions.
 If that reduces the fluid that covers the parietal peritoneum it could lead to more friction.

-How do we avoid stitches?
+How to avoid stitches?

 - Drink plenty of isotonic fluid (6% carbohydrates like Gatorade) in the 24 hours leading up to the event.